2008 German Grand Prix: Background

 The Grand Prix was contested by 20 drivers, in ten teams of two.
 The teams, also known as "constructors", were Ferrari, McLaren-Mercedes, Renault, BMW Sauber, Honda, Force India, Toyota, Red Bull Racing, Williams and Toro Rosso.
+Tyre supplier Bridgestone selected the hard and medium tyres for the Grand Prix weekend.
 Prior to the race, Lewis Hamilton, Kimi Räikkönen, and Felipe Massa led the Drivers' Championship jointly, all with 48 points.
 Behind them was Robert Kubica in fourth with 46 points for BMW Sauber, and his teammate Nick Heidfeld in fifth with 36 points.
 In the Constructors' Championship, Ferrari were leading with 96 points, 14 points ahead of BMW Sauber, who at this stage were ahead of McLaren, despite Hamilton tying for the lead of the Drivers' World Championship.
 This was due to Heikki Kovalainen's low point score of 24.
 Toyota were fourth, with 25 points, ahead of Red Bull by one point, who in turn were one further point ahead of Renault.